Justice Never Sleeps… and Neither Do We (Kind of)

 By: Natasha Minsker

-SB 923 (Weiner): Eyewitness Identification Reform: Wrongful convictions are one of the most devastating blights plaguing our justice system – affecting those wrongly convicted and survivors who turn to our legal system seeking justice, as well as society, which relies on this system to ensure overall community safety.
+SB 923 (Wiener): Eyewitness Identification Reform: Wrongful convictions are one of the most devastating blights plaguing our justice system – affecting those wrongly convicted and survivors who turn to our legal system seeking justice, as well as society, which relies on this system to ensure overall community safety.
 By establishing long-overdue best practices for eyewitness identification, SB 923 will help protect the integrity of our justice system and promote the safety and wellbeing of our communities.
-The ACLU of CA Center for Advocacy & Policy is a proud co-sponsor of this bill.
+The ACLU of CA is a proud co-sponsor of this bill.

 SB 1392 & SB 1393 (Mitchell): Sentencing Enhancements: California has some of the most severe sentence enhancements for prior convictions in the nation.
 According to the Public Policy Institute of California, “California has more than 100 separate code sections that enhance sentences” based on a person’s current offense and/or record of prior convictions.
 As of 2016, 79% of people under California Department of Corrections and Rehabilitation custody had some kind of sentence enhancement attached to their base sentence; 25% had three or more enhancements stacked on.
-The ACLU of CA Center for Advocacy & Policy is a proud co-sponsor of these two bills.
+SB 1392 will repeal California’s one-year sentencing enhancement for each prior prison or felony jail term.
+The bill builds upon a growing bipartisan movement to end the use of expensive, ineffective, and draconian tough-on crime policies that have destroyed thousands of lives and families.
+SB 1393 will increase the fairness of our justice system.
+The bill restores the court’s discretion, in the interest of justice and at the time of sentencing, to strike the five-year sentence enhancements for prior serious felony convictions, when a person is charged with a serious felony.
+Right now, judges are forced to stack this enhancement on top of even longer enhancements for the exact same thing.
+Allowing judicial discretion is consistent with other sentence enhancement laws and retains existing sanctions for serious crimes.
+The ACLU of CA is a proud co-sponsor of these two bills.

 Update: SB 1392 did not receive enough votes to get out of the Senate and failed.